mattxwang/easy-jekyll-starter/_posts/2019-09-05-easy-jekyll-starter.markdown

 This is a simple template repository for [Jekyll](https://jekyllrb.com).
 It does two simple things over `jekyll new ...`:

 * by default, ejects [minima](https://github.com/jekyll/minima) from its gem wrapper; this makes it easier to see what Jekyll is doing under the hood, and makes it easy to build your own theme
-* adds template code for [Travis CI](https://travis-ci.com), which uses [rake](https://github.com/ruby/rake) and optionally [html-proofer](https://github.com/gjtorikian/html-proofer) to check if the site built correctly, and auto-deploys the site to GitHub Pages
+* adds two workflows for GitHub Actions:
+  1. a test action that builds the site on PR/push
+  2. an action to deploy to [GitHub Pages](https://pages.github.com/) off of `main`.
+Thanks to [`helaili/jekyll-action`](https://github.com/helaili/jekyll-action), this works out of the box with no secrets required

 Other than that, I basically leave minima untouched.